amibumping/Wallamonitor/README.md

   The bot will monitor Wallapop periodically (default 15s) and send notifications to your specified Telegram channel whenever new items match your criteria.

   ---

-  Feel free to reach out if you have any issues with Wallamonitor or have suggestions to improve it.
-Happy shopping! 🛒📲